Freenove/Freenove_4WD_Car_Kit_for_ESP32/docs/source/fnk0053/codes/tutorial/2_Module_test_.rst

 .. image:: ../_static/imgs/2_Module_test_/Chapter02_16.png
     :align: center

-For serial communication, the baud rate in both sides must be the same.
+For serial communication, **the baud rate in both sides must be the same**.
 The baud rates commonly used are 9600 and 115200.

 Computer identifies serial devices connected to your computer as COMx.
 We can use the Serial Monitor window of Arduino Software to communicate with Freenove control board.